What should you do to avoid colliding with another boat? What are the best ways to eliminate boat accidents?

 You should have a clear and comfortable vision at all times.
 The sun’s glare on the water is intense during sunset and sunrise hours.
 Wear good sunglasses and adjust your speed to avoid sudden reactions.

-These are visible, audible, or electronic signals that help you navigate your course in the vast sea.
+These visible, audible, or electronic signals help you navigate your course in the vast sea.
 Understanding them will keep you from colliding with other vessels, particularly in bad weather conditions.
 Heed signals like lights, day beacons, fog signals, lateral marks (they indicate the edge of a channel), and isolated danger marks.

 Rule 3: Steer clear of floating debris